 Educational inequality is a systemic problem that has plagued millions of children around the globe.
-For instance, the United Nations High Commission for Refugees reports that around 3.5 million school-age refugees had zero days of school in 2016.
-This is an issue that a Vancouver-based charity has been confronting head on since its creation in 2016.
+For instance, the United Nations High Commission for Refugees reports that in 2016, around 3.5 million school-age refugees had zero days of school.
+This has been an issue that the Vancouver-based charity, The Walking School Bus (TWSB), has been confronting head-on for the past three years.

-Lead by founder and executive director, Aaron Friedland, The Walking School Bus (TWSB), builds solar-powered classrooms and developed a digital reading app called Simbi, as a way to provide disadvantaged children with adequate curriculums and access to an up-to-date education.
-We spoke with local Vancouverite, Aaron Friedland, to inquire more about TWSB’s ambitious initiatives—particularly their Simbi Reading App and the BrightBox Solar-Powered Classrooms that they’ve been creating for local Ugandan and Indian communities.The Walking School Bus
+Led by founder and executive director, Aaron Friedland, TWSB has been building solar-powered classrooms and providing up-to-date curriculums for disadvantaged children.
+We spoke with Friedland to inquire more about TWSB’s ambitious initiatives—particularly their Simbi Reading App and the BrightBox Solar-Powered Classrooms that they have been creating for local Ugandan and Indian communities.The Walking School Bus

-The BrightBox Macro classrooms are remote, solar-powered classrooms made from used shipping containers—TWSB’s website notes that they can provide access to “literacy and education for up to 6,000 learners and their community.”
-Friedland asserts that the BrightBox Macros are so powerful that they can provide electricity to an entire school block.
+The BrightBox Macro classrooms are remote, solar-powered classrooms made from used shipping containers—they can provide access to literacy and education for up to 6,000 learners and their community.
+Friedland asserts that these BrightBox Macros are so powerful that they can provide electricity to an entire school block.
 In 2017, the first BrightBox Macro classroom was installed in Uganda—two years later eight remote labs have been built in Uganda and India.

-“One of the things that we celebrate and acknowledge is the diversity of the communities that we work with,” Friedland explains.
+“One of the things that we celebrate and acknowledge is the diversity of the communities that we work with,” says Friedland.
 “Instead of trying to replace what the national Ugandan or Indian government is trying to teach…what we do is provide the teachers with the skill set so that they can leverage the existing curriculum that we have and apply it within the framework of the national curriculum that they run.”

 TWSB wants to continue expanding and building more Macro and Micro BrightBoxes for students around the globe.
-In 2018, TWSB collaborated with the United Nations High Commission for Refugees (UNHCR) to install 10 BrightBox Macro Classrooms and 20 Micro Systems by 2024.
-The first Bright Box Macro was built in July at the Twajiji Primary School, which is located in the Bidibidi Refugee Settlement—the largest refugee camp in the world.
+In 2018, TWSB teamed up with the United Nations High Commission for Refugees (UNHCR) to install 10 BrightBox Macro Classrooms and 20 Micro Systems by 2024.
+The first BrightBox Macro was built in July at the Twajiji Primary School, which is located in the Bidibidi Refugee Settlement—the largest refugee camp in the world.

 “Through this collaboration with the UN, we were able to scale our approach and scale our technology—it means that we can start to support schools with four thousand plus students,” says Friedland.